How to Record a Complaint

 - Write a letter to yourself indicating that you spoke with the ombuds about your particular complaint on a particular day.

-- Keep a log in a dated, bound logbook (of the scientific variety).
+- Keep a log in a dated, bound logbook (or trusted acquaintance).

 - Talk with or send a tape via certified mail to a friend, family member, etc. describing the problem.